by Jack Norris, RD

 Whose Diet is Really Natural?

 I’m grateful to my ancestors for surviving lives that were nasty, brutish, and short so that I can type away for hours each day on my MacBook.
-I’ve already outlived them while eating mostly food they wouldn’t recognize, and eating fortified foods and supplements as both a child and an adult.
+I’ve already outlived them while eating mostly food they wouldn’t recognize, and eating fortified foods and supplements as both a child and as an adult.

 The idea that a prehistoric diet can be approximated today or that it would be the most optimal diet is really questionable.
 Today’s commercial plant foods and meats are different from the foods available in prehistoric times.
-We eat hybrids of plants and we feed foods to farmed animals that they would not normally eat.
+We eat hybrids of plants and we feed foods to farmed animals that they wouldn’t normally eat.
 Farmed animals are typically given a wide range of supplements in their feed.
 The U.S. food supply is routinely fortified with a host of vitamins and minerals (such as vitamin D in milk), and most people who turn to what they consider to be a more natural diet as adults have often benefited from this supplementation.
 In the last two hundred years, nutrition science has solved all sorts of serious health problems that plagued humanity for eons.

 I strive to be like my prehistoric ancestors in no way whatsoever.
 Although there are exceptions, eating meat is one of the few things which most people try to do that is “natural.”
 Paleolithic dieters are probably the most vocal, anti-vegetarian, natural eaters.
 Yet they rarely eat insects, grubs, and worms which, according to Paleoveganology in his post What, No Bugs?!, “have long provided humans and other primates with nutrients, and continue doing so today in most parts of the world.”
 [Blog is no longer online.]